devoutprogrammer/raw_node_mvc_wonderful_pizza/README.md

 ```javascript
 CLI (no requirements)
 ```
- There are no requirements.
+ There are no requirements for the CLI.
 You can run the CLI immediately after cloning the repository.

 ```javascript
 Frontend (API keys required)